instructure/apollo-link-deep-dedup/README.md

 git clone https://github.com/instructure/apollo-link-deep-dedup.git
 ```

 Each package is independently developed, versioned, and built.
-There is a specific package-level `README` for each of the packages for reference.
+There is a specific package-level `README.md` for each of the packages.

-On top of that, we use [`Lerna`](https://lernajs.io/) for codebase management:
+On top of that, we use [`Lerna`](https://lernajs.io/) for codebase-level source management:

 In the root directory of this repo: